qq1113009723/listmail-doc/docs/docs/content/en/developer-setup.md

 1. Locally
-- Run `make run` to start the listmail dev server on `:9000`.
+- Run `make run` to start the stmails dev server on `:9000`.
 - Run `make run-frontend` to start the Vue frontend in dev mode using yarn on `:8080`.
 All `/api/*` calls are proxied to the app running on `:9000`.
-Refer to the [frontend README](https://github.com/knadh/listmail/blob/master/frontend/README.md) for an overview on how the frontend is structured.
+Refer to the [frontend README](https://github.com/knadh/stmails/blob/master/frontend/README.md) for an overview on how the frontend is structured.

 2. Inside containers (Using Makefile)
 - Run `make init-dev-docker` to setup container for db.